lukas-pierce/graph-builder/README.md

 ```

 ### CLI
-CLI doesn't support variables.
-But it ease to improve.
-For run calculator from CLI use
+For run calculator from CLI use:
 ```bash
 npm run calculator -- --expression="2 * 2"
 ```
+> ⚠️ **Warning**: CLI doesn't support variables.
+But it ease to improve.

 ### Testing
 For testing uses jest.
 For run tests